Sunday School Review: Basic Church History: Nicaea through the Middle Ages, Part 1

 Now the number of those that were carried captive during this whole war was collected to be ninety-seven thousand, as was the number of those that perished during the whole siege eleven hundred thousand, (421) the greater part of whom were indeed of the same nation [with the citizens of Jerusalem], but not belonging to the city itself; for they were come up from all the country to the feast of unleavened bread, and were on a sudden shut up by an army, which, at the very first, occasioned so great a straitness among them that there came a pestilential destruction upon them, and soon afterward such a famine, as destroyed them more suddenly.(1)

-While many Jews focused on the restoration of their temple and nation in the aftermath, Christians—both Jewish and Gentile—looked to Jesus as the true fulfillment of God’s promises.
-This growing theological divergence became more pronounced after the destruction of the temple, solidifying Christianity as a distinct faith.
+While many Jews focused on the restoration of their temple and nation in the aftermath, Christians—both Jewish and Gentile—looked to Jesus as the true fulfillment of God's promises.
+This growing theological divergence solidified Christianity as a distinct faith.

 Roman Persecution